Pixie League (K - 1st Grade)UpdatedWednesday August 25, 2021 byKris Marceca.

 While there are a number of objectives, the last one is the most important in the Pixie League.
 Without it, there is no opportunity for the others.
 With it, players with have their own internal motivation (enjoyment of the game and identity as “a softball player”) to improve their skills and learn new elements of the game that will be introduced as they move on to subsequent leagues.

-At this point in their softball “career”, the only equipment needed is a glove.
-While cleats are better than sneakers, they are not necessary.
+Due to Cvid restrictions, the player will need to provide a glove, helmet and bat.
+All other equipment will be supplied by the league.
+While rubber cleats are better than sneakers, they are not necessary.
 If your daughter is trying out softball for the first time, feel free to hold off on cleats until you know they’re into it.
-All other equipment, like bats, helmets and softballs, is supplied by the AGSA.

 Every season includes a player development clinic to demonstrate the basic fundamentals of hitting, throwing and catching.